mohcher7/Jedha_Fullstack_Projects/README.md

 - Conversion rate:
 Mostly followed the provided template, improved the logistic regression.
-Decision trees and randoms forests are left to explore.
+Decision tree, random forest and SVM left to explore
-Left to do is fixing the error on the unlabelled part.

 - Kayak
 Methodology has been requesting API for the cities weather information, then picked a random from the top 5 and scapped the hotels.